In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

    map<int ,vector<Vehicle> > predictions;
 ```

 The first one will be a snapshot of the vehicles as sensed, the second will contain some extrapolations of possible trajectories.
-The trajectory prediction is executed by the `generatePredictions` method in the Vehicle class, that for every vehicle observed, propagate a brief (30 sampling points) trajectory under the assumption of *constant speed*.
+The trajectory prediction is executed by the `generatePredictions` method in the Vehicle class, that for every vehicle observed, propagate a brief (30 sampling points) trajectory under the assumption of **constant speed**.
-the trajectories will be evaulated by the FSM and a cost will be associated with them.

 ### _The Finite States Machine (FSM)_
+In every moment the trajectory to follow is picked based on a simple FSM that normally considers only 3 states:

+`KL` : Keep Lane (regulating speed as needed)
+`LCL` : Lane Change to the Left
+`LCR` : Lane Change to the Right

 ## Trajectory Definition
 The definition of the trajectories makes use of what explained in the Udacity [video](https://www.youtube.com/watch?v=7sI3VHFPP0w&feature=emb_logo) supporting the project.